 But instead of targeting anything and hoping for the best, you can try a different approach.

-This approach is centered around content marketing where you provide content in every area of the funnel.
+This approach is centered around content marketing where you create content for every area of the funnel.

 Here’s why: people seek information to move away from discomfort or to find comfort.